Turbojugend

-Turbojugend, sometimes shortened to TJ, is the international fan club of the Norwegian deathpunk band Turbonegro.
+Turbojugend, sometimes shortened to TJ, is the international fan club of the Norwegian rock band Turbonegro.
 A Turbojugend member can be recognised by their specially-made denim jackets with the Turbonegro logo and "Turbojugend [name of chapter]" stitched on the back.
 The logo of Turbojugend Oslo can be found on almost every album Turbonegro has made.
-There are more than 2300 chapters worldwide.
+There are more than 2300 Turbojugend chapters worldwide, with Turbojugend Oslo and Turbojugend St. Pauli believed to be the largest chapters.